OUR MISSION STATEMENT

-I never planned on having a SAAB Museum but sometimes circumstances force you to make decisions.
-In the early winter of 2012 I (along with Bill Jacobson) were successful bidders on the Saab cars from the General Motors heritage collection. (that have been sold to SAAB Spyker during the 2009 General Motors bankruptcy).
+I never planned on having a SAAB Museum, but sometimes circumstances force you to make decisions.
+In the early winter of 2012, I (along with Bill Jacobson) successfully bid on the 10 Saab cars from the General Motors Heritage Collection that had been sold to SAAB Spyker during the 2009 General Motors bankruptcy.

-Having acquired these cars my wife and I had some soul-searching to do.
-Our collection of cars have now become larger than us.
-What I mean is before the General Motors heritage collection cars entered into the picture, I was like any other collector (albeit at a bit of more passionate than most) in that we had many Saab we had restored or purchased in excellent condition.
-They ranged in years from 1950 all the way through 2011.
+Having acquired these cars, my wife Patti and I had some soul-searching to do.
+Our collection of cars had now become larger than us.
+What I mean is, before the General Motors Heritage Collection cars entered into the picture, I was like any other collector (albeit at a bit more passionate than most) in that we had many Saab we had restored, planned to restore or had purchased in excellent condition.
+They ranged in years from the first Saabs ever made in 1950 all the way through the last year, 2011.

-We did this because we knew forming a museum would be a greater task then we as individuals could obtain.
-And that without the help of the Saab community at large (and other auto enthusiasts who would want to help later on this task) it would be undaunting.
+We did this because we knew forming a museum would be a greater challenge than we as individuals could handle.
+We also knew that without the help of the Saab community at large (and other auto enthusiasts who would want to help preserve the marquee) it would be a daunting task.

-It offers many sunny days with over 3 million people a year visiting the Black Hills.
-Such places as Mount Rushmore National memorial, Crazyhorse monument, devils tower, needles highway, and the badlands.
-Also where else can you go and see Buffalo roaming wild at Custer State Park!
+The Black Hills offers many sunny days with over 3 million people visiting each year.
+Places like Mount Rushmore National Memorial, Crazy Horse Memorial, Devils Tower National Monument, Needles Highway, and the Badlands draw a wide variety of visitors to the area.
+Also, where else can you go and see buffalo roaming wild than at Custer State Park!

-Historic town of Deadwood is a mere 12 miles away where people like wild Bill Hichock and Calamity Jane use to call home.
-Also the Black Hills are home to many car groups including the Corvette club the mini Cooper club the mustang club just to name a few (as well as now the Saab club!!)
+The Historic town of Deadwood, where people like Wild Bill Hichock and Calamity Jane use to call home, is a mere 12 miles away.
+The Black Hills is also home to many car groups including the Corvette Club, the Mini Cooper Club, the Mustang Club just to name a few (as well as now the Saab Club!!)

-The Saab museum is located right off of exit 32 on Junction Avenue which leads to north to downtown Sturgis.
-But if you turn South the road instantly becomes Vanocker Canyon road and within a mile you are in the beauty of the Black Hills National forest!
+The Saab Heritage Museum is located right off of exit 32 on Junction Avenue which leads north to downtown Sturgis.
+But if you turn south the road instantly becomes Vanocker Canyon road and within a mile you are in the beauty of the Black Hills National Forest!